oasisprotocol/oasis-sdk/docs/index.md

 ## Components

-The following are the two main components that allow you to easily build runtimes and the supporting frontend applications:
+The following are the two main components that allow you to easily build runtimes, smart contracts and the supporting frontend applications:

 * **Runtime SDK** handles the _backend_ part, namely the runtime itself.
 It allows you to build the logic that will be replicated when running alongside an Oasis Core node in Rust.

+* **Contract SDK** handles the _higher level backend_ part and allows you to deploy WebAssembly-based smart contracts into already deployed runtimes that include the _contracts_ module.
+This makes it possible to develop applications on top of the Oasis network without the need to develop runtimes yourself.

 * **Client SDK** handles the connection of the backend part with the _frontend_ by providing libraries in different languages that make it easy to generate